Wilhelm scream: History

 The Wilhelm scream originates from a series of sound effects recorded for the 1951 film Distant Drums.
 In a scene from the film, soldiers fleeing a Seminole group are wading through a swamp in the Everglades, and one of them is bitten and dragged underwater by an alligator.
 The screams for that scene, and other scenes in the movie, were recorded later in a single take.
 The recording was titled "Man getting bit by an alligator, and he screams."
 The fifth take of the scream was used for the soldier in the alligator scene.
-(Note: The fourth, fifth, and sixth screams recorded in the session were used earlier in the film, reportedly when several Native Americans are shot during a raid on a U.S. Army fort.)
+Although it has been used three other times before in Distant Drums with the fourth, fifth and sixth take going in that order.
+Early on in the movie, the soldiers from the swamp scene initiate a nighttime raid on an old fort being used as a base for a group of Native Americans.
+And eventually a gunfight ensues then that led to the Wilhelm scream being used three times making the swamp scene the fourth use of The Wilhelm scream.
 The fourth take would later become known as the "Wilhelm scream".
 It is thought to have been voiced by actor Sheb Wooley (who also played the uncredited role of Pvt.
 Jessup in Distant Drums).

 Because the costs of creating sound effects were high at that time, the scream was reused in a number of other Warner Bros. films in that era.
 Other films using the scream include Springfield Rifle (1952), The Charge at Feather River (1953), A Star Is Born (1954), Them!
-(1954), Land of the Pharaohs (1955), The Sea Chase (1955), Sergeant Rutledge (1960), PT 109 (1963), The Green Berets (1968) and The Wild Bunch (1969).
+(1954), Land of the Pharaohs (1955), The Sea Chase (1955), Sergeant Rutledge (1960), PT 109 (1963), The Green Berets (1968), and The Wild Bunch (1969).